go-jet/jet/README.md

         * UPDATE (SET, WHERE, RETURNING),
         * DELETE (WHERE, RETURNING),
         * LOCK (IN, NOWAIT)
- 2) Auto-generated Data Model types - Go struct mapped to database type (table or enum)
+ 2) Auto-generated Data Model types - Go struct mapped to database type (table or enum), used to store result of database queries.
  3) Query execution with mapping to arbitrary destination structure - destination structure can be created by combining auto-generated data model types.